opsmag/terraform-module-kops-state/README.md

-# terraform-module-kops-state
+# terraform-module-aws-tf-state
-Terraform module for Kops State
+Terraform Module to store and lock Terraform AWS state.